 Apprentices receive pay while in their apprenticeship program, which increases as they progress.
 Learning objectives or competencies are set by the employer or sponsoring organization.

-As the State Apprenticeship Agency serving as the recognized entity and point of contact with the U.S. Department of Labor, the Governor’s Office of Workforce Innovation for the New Nevada (OWINN) has oversight over registered apprenticeship programs and the State Apprenticeship Council.
-OWINN also works with potential sponsors to develop programs going before the State Apprenticeship Council for final approval.
+As the Nevada State Apprenticeship Agency serving as the recognized entity and point of contact with the U.S. Department of Labor, the Governor’s Office of Workforce Innovation (OWINN) has oversight over Registered Apprenticeship Programs and the Nevada State Apprenticeship Council.
+OWINN also works with potential sponsors to develop programs going before the Nevada State Apprenticeship Council for final approval.

 Benefits of Registered Apprenticeships

 Apprenticeships are happening in many industries in Nevada, the U.S. and around the world.
 There are over 1,000 apprenticeable occupations.